bensutherland/wgrs_workflow/README.md

 Trim adapters and for quality in parallel:
 `./01_scripts/01_cutadapt_PE.sh <num_cores>`
 ...this will trim for quality (-q 15), minimum length (-m 50), and terminal Ns.
 It will also remove adapters that are present in `00_archive/adapters.fasta`.

+note: the trimming script  assumes that the read file suffix for R1 is `R1_001.fastq.gz`.

 View trimmed data with fastqc and multiqc:
 ```